MariamBerkatsashvili/Guess-Number/readme.md

-this is a cosole app for guesing the random number
+this is a console app for guesing the random number